AMF film eradicates mosquitoes

 Adult stage

-The male and female adult life stage is quite different.
+The male and female adult life stage is different.
 After a male mosquito has successfully mated, he will only live for another three to five days.
-Males are recognised by their large antennae and believe it or not, males do not bite humans.
+Males are recognised by their large antennae and, males do not bite humans.
 Males feed on fruit juices and plant nectar.
-Female mosquitoes on the other hand require a blood meal for egg development, so only female mosquitoes bite humans.
+Female mosquitoes require a blood meal for egg development, so only female mosquitoes bite humans.

-After a female has been fertilized once by a male, she is able to produce about 300 eggs during her lifetime, lasting anywhere from one to two months.
+After a female has been fertilized once by a male, she is able to produce about 300 eggs during her lifetime, which can be one to two months.
 During this time she will lay anywhere between 100 – 300 eggs.

-Now you understand the mosquito breeding cycle, let’s take a look how to prevent them from becoming a nuisance in your yard.
+Once you understand the mosquito breeding cycle, how to prevent them from becoming a nuisance in your garden.

 Mosquito breeding hubs:

-Mosquitoes don’t need cosy homes or candlelit dinners to reproduce.
-Most will only need a very small amount of still water.
+Mosquitoes only need a very small amount of still water.
 Mosquito breeding grounds can include:

 • Flower pots